GoogleChrome/chrome-extensions-samples/user-agent/README.md

 The app's main window contains a series of `<webview>`s that are sized to fit most of it (via the `width` and `height` attributes).
-Clicking links, the navigation control buttons, or entering an address in the location bar update all `src` attribute of all webview.
+Clicking links, the navigation control buttons, or entering an address in the location bar update all `src` attribute of all webviews.

 `<webview>` is the preferred way for you to load web content into your app.
 It runs in a separate process and has its own storage, ensuring the